canonical/open-documentation-academy/wsl/tutorial/develop-with-ubuntu-wsl.md

 ![HTML web page displaying "hello world" in bold text](media/html-web-page-displaying-hello-world-in-bold-text.png)

 You can edit the HTML file to see the changes in real-time.
 With the server still running, open a second instance of the same Ubuntu distro.

-In that second instance, edit the text in `index.html`, save the file and refresh the browser to see the change.
+In that second instance, open the file for editing with `nano index.html` and make a small change.
+Save the file and refresh the browser to confirm the change.

 You can stop the server by pressing `ctrl + c` from within the terminal where it is running.